DIPSAS/DIPS-RetinaIntegration-IG/docs/NamingSystem-retina-observation-id.md

 | Active as of 2025-10-19 | *Computable Name*:RetinaObservationIdentifierSystem |

-A naming system for retina observation identifiers used by DIPS integration services.
+A naming system for observation identifiers in RetinaIntegration.

 ### Summary